andrej-dyck/template-jenkinsfile-monorepo/README.md

 _Release is aborted when HEAD of `release` has no tag_

 ## Jenkins Settings
-By default, Jenkins does not check out the history (shallow clone)[^4], tags and does not reference all remote branches.
+By default, Jenkins does not check out the history (shallow clone)[^5], tags and does not reference all remote branches.
 However, in order to determine changes via `git diff`, the Jenkins configuration needs the following setting:

 ![Jenkins Git Advanced Clone Behaviour Setting](./assets/jenkins-settings.jpg)

-[^4]: A shallow clone makes the checkout much faster!
+[^5]: A shallow clone makes the checkout much faster!
 So you definitely loose time here checking out the complete history.

+### Why not use Jenkins PR/Tags?
+We found that Jenkins _PR-_ and _Tag discovery_ is flaky and unreliable (especially when working with rebase).
+So, with this Jenkinsfile, we discover only named branches and determine changes ourselves.
+Further, they do not solve Jenkins' issue with the change set.

 ## Further Ideas
-* With all changes provided, the modules can determine (e.g., in a pre-step) what steps need to be executed; for example, readme files changes skip the _compile_ and _test_ stages, or infrastructure code changes only trigger the _deployment_ stage.
+* For each changed module, a pre-stage can determine what stages need to be executed and which can be skipped.
 * A separate acceptance stage (3rd-party api tests, smoke tests, etc.) can be introduced between integration and deployment.
 * Get inspired and build your own pipeline 😉.